syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 ---
 layout: post
 title: Data Labels in WinUI Circular Chart control | WinUI | Syncfusion
-description: This sections explains about how to configure the Data Labels and its features positioning, customisation and format applying in WinUI Circular Chart (SfCircularChart).
+description: This section explains about how to configure the Data Labels and its features applying in WinUI Circular Chart (SfCircularChart).
 platform: WinUI
 control: SfCircularChart
 documentation: ug